adjust/corona_sdk/README.md

 -keep public class com.android.installreferrer.** { *; }
 ```

-This feature is supported if you are using **Adjust SDK v4.12.0 or above**.
+This feature is supported if you are using the **Adjust SDK v4.12.0 or above**.

 #### <a id="android-referrer-gps-intent"></a>Google Play Store intent